Year 6

 Music – Monday mornings

 Year 6 are expected to read at least three times a week for 20 minutes or more and to have their reading diaries signed by a grown up at home.
 They are welcome to read either their reading book, their Top 10 read or another book they may have at home as long as these are clearly recorded.
-The children’s diaries will be checked on a Monday morning to see if this has been completed and if it hasn’t, or they don’t have their reading diary, they will be required to stay in during Monday play time to catch up with their reading.
-Year 6 are also expected to complete one of the reading tasks at the front of their diaries and these will be checked on a Friday.
+The children’s diaries will be checked in school to see if this has been completed.
+Any children who read five times a week will receive a raffle ticket and be entered into our half-termly draw where they will have the chance to win themselves a fiver!

 Thank you for your continued support,